 Near the Falls is a house, which was at one time the residence of the late Duke of Kent, the father of Her present Majesty, when he commanded the forces at Quebec; his brother, the late King William IV., having been here many years before him, as captain of a ship of war.
 It was near these Falls that General Wolfe met his first repulse, when he attacked the position of the French General Montcalm, and was driven back, and compelled to reembark, with the loss of 700 of the Hessian troops engaged in the assault.
 There are extensive sawmills here, worked by the stream of the Montmorenci; and as there are upwards of a hundred saws in motion at a time, an entire cargo of planks is said to be completed by these mills in the space of a single day!
 These mills are fed by a large wooden chute, or trough, about six feet broad and six feet deep, extending for nearly half a mile in length, and having a declivity of perhaps twenty degrees, so that the torrent rushes through it with an amazing velocity, estimated by some at fifty, and by others at a hundred miles an hour!
 In the winter, when the river St. Lawrence is frozen over below Quebec, the Falls of the Montmorenci send out a spray, which, lodging on the ice of the river below, just beyond the point of its actual descent, freezes, and, by accumulation, causes a mound, which increases every hour, by fresh spray from the Fall freezing almost as fast as it descends.
-As this process goes on all through the winter, the conical mass of ice formed by the spray alone, rises up to a considerable height; in the winter of 1829, it attained to an elevation of 126 feet, but does not often reach so high.

-On returning from Montmorenci, we enjoyed a splendid view of Quebec; the whole of the northern side of the promontory of Cape Diamond, on which the City and Suburbs is chiefly built, being spread out before us, while the beautiful Island of Orleans, opposite the Falls, the southern shores of the St. Lawrence, the towering Citadel, and the crowded fleet of ships, some under sail, and others at anchor, under the frowning battlements of the Cape, made up a picture of surpassing beauty, and abundantly compensated for any disappointment we might have felt at the Falls not coming up to the high standard of our expectations.
+As this process goes on all through the winter, the conical mass of ice formed by the spray alone, rises up to a considerable height: in the winter of 1829, it attained to an elevation of 126 feet, but does not often reach so high, out before us, while the beautiful Island of Orleans, opposite the Falls, the southern shores of the St. Lawrence, the towering Citadel, and the crowded fleet of ships, some under sail, and others at anchor, under the frowning battlements of the Cape, made up a picture of surpassing beauty, and abundantly compensated for any disappointment we might have felt at the Falls not coming up to the high standard of our expectations.